 - Bacterial cleaners are better for the environment as they are biodegradable.

-Traditional cleaning products utilise chemical cleaning agents:
+Traditional cleaning often relies on chemical cleaning agents:

 - Traditional descalers are highly acidic.
 This is both damaging to skin and stainless steel.

 - Over time, chemical cleaning agents cause damage to chrome, porcelain, and plastic fittings, as well as shorten the lifespan of equipment and surfaces.

 - Chemical cleaners do not kill bacteria and yeast.